Sunbury - West

 Educational attainment in Sunbury - West aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.3%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most prevalent at 13.7%, followed by postgraduate qualifications (3.5%) and graduate diplomas (3.1%).
-Vocational credentials are held by 41.3% of residents aged 15+, with advanced diplomas at 12.2% and certificates at 29.1%.
-Educational participation is high, with 28.1% of residents currently enrolled in formal education, including 9.7% in primary, 7.2% in secondary, and 4.2% in tertiary education.
+Bachelor degrees are the most common at 13.7%, followed by postgraduate qualifications (3.5%) and graduate diplomas (3.1%).
+Vocational credentials are prominent, with 41.3% of residents aged 15+ holding them, including advanced diplomas (12.2%) and certificates (29.1%).
+Educational participation is high, with 28.1% of residents currently enrolled in formal education: 9.7% in primary, 7.2% in secondary, and 4.2% in tertiary education.

 Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 7.2% in secondary education, and 4.2% pursuing tertiary education.